fminiati/apecode/README.md

 A few additional examples are available in Util.H.
 However, at this point it should be straightforward for the user to define their own shape and broadening objects.

-There is a third, final and most general API to Aped which is still a function template as the previous one but offers the possibility to specify directly the abundance of each element:
+There is a third, final and most general API to Aped which is still a variadic function template as the previous one but offers the possibility to specify directly the abundance of each element:

     // overloaded version of emission spectrum in ph cm^3 s^-1